-- first attempt to resolve the issue with the merchant: - otherwise notify us of the problem immediately; and - comply with any reasonable request we make for further information in any form (including providing us with a statutory declaration).
+- first attempt to resolve the issue with the merchant; - otherwise notify us of the problem immediately; and - comply with any reasonable request we make for further information in any form (including providing us with a statutory declaration).

 If you delay notifying us of the dispute it may affect our ability to pursue the chargeback on your behalf.
+Please note that you cannot claim a chargeback if a cardholder uses your account to make a:

-Please note that if a cardholder uses your account to make a BPAY® payment, you cannot claim a chargeback.
+BPAY® payment.
 BPAY® only allows refunds of mistaken, unauthorised or fraudulent payments.
-Chargebacks do not apply for direct debits.